lynx-x-ray-observatory/soxs/doc/source/command_line/spectra.rst

       --absorb_model ABSORB_MODEL
                             Model for applying foreground Galactic absorption.
       --nH_abs NH_ABS       The hydrogen column in units of 10**22 atoms/cm**2.
+      --abund_table ABUND_TABLE
+                            The abundance table to be used if the absorption model is TBabs.
+Takes a string corresponding to a built-in table.
+                            Default is set in the SOXS configuration file, the default for which is 'angr'.
       --overwrite           Overwrite an existing file with the same name.

 Examples